 X-Plane flight simulator continues its march towards 6.23 with a few new beta versions this week — 6.23b3 was the latest revision when last we checked.

 Inside Mac Games has posted

 a preview of Fallout 2, the post-apocalyptic adventure game coming to the Mac courtesy of MacPlay.
 Apple has a look at

 Max Payne, the new third person 3D action game headed our way from MacSoft.
 MacGamer has posted a

 review of Pop-Pop, the Arkanoid-meet-Street Fighter arcade style action game about to be released by Ambrosia Software.

 Closer to home

-for realMYST, the 3D real time version of the classic adventure puzzle game.
+released a demo for realMYST, the 3D real time version of the classic adventure puzzle game.
 Blizzard Entertainment officially

 released Warcraft III: Reign of Chaos, simultaneously for Mac and Windows (and on the same CD too).
 Ambrosia Software announced that